donaldrich80/modular-gitlab-ci/docs/index.md

 In many cases, including functionality is as easy as an include clause in a project's .gitlab-ci.yml.
 These templates are designed to be simple, intuitive, and as auto-magical as possible.

-!!! abstract
-    This library includes a wide range of functionality, and will be expanded over time.
+!!! abstract "This library includes a wide range of functionality, and will be expanded over time."

-## Example
+### Example

 To add a job to check shell scripting, add the following to your .gitlab-ci.yml

 --8<-- "lint/shell/all.md"

-!!! warning "This is a living document, and sometimes life is messy."
+### Stacking Templates

+Templates can be combined to extend functionality

+Adding SAST scanning and yaml linting:

+--8<-- "misc/stack-example.md"

 ## Quickstart